sulabh915/Cheatsheet_database_and_scripts/README.md

 Hello , This repo contains my personal notes,cheatsheet and scripts. you can used this for quick guide,bug bounty and ctfs.

-This repo will always updated regularly.... hello
+This repo will always updated regularly....